tatey/tatey.com/_posts/2011-01-08-reflecting-on-my-first-iphone-app-antenna-mate.markdown

 [![Antenna Mate iPhone 4](/images/posts/2011-01-08-reflecting-on-my-first-iphone-app-antenna-mate/antennamateiphone.jpg)](http://antennamate.com)

-Antenna Mate was designed and developed over three months in-between exams, socialising and starting full-time work.
-Unlike other Ruby on Rails developers, I was introduced to Objective-C/GNUStep at university in [2501ICT](http://www3.griffith.edu.au/03/STIP4/app?page=CourseEntry&service=external&sp=S2501ICT).
+Antenna Mate was designed and developed over three months in-between finishing uni, socialising and starting full-time work.
+I was introduced to Objective-C/GNUStep at uni in [2501ICT](http://www3.griffith.edu.au/03/STIP4/app?page=CourseEntry&service=external&sp=S2501ICT).
 It provided me with the foundation of compilation, pointers, syntax, memory management and the standard library.

 My understanding of the MVC paradigm is Rails' implementation of MVC.
 After I started fleshing out Antenna Mate with Objective-C/Cocoa it became obvious that I needed to learn a different implementation of MVC.
 This was the biggest hurdle coming into Objective-C/Cocoa from Ruby on Rails.
 Controllers in Rails are thin, maintain minimal state and know nothing about the view.
 Controllers in Objective-C/Cocoa are larger, maintain more state and respond to events that occur in the view.
 They're better thought of as view controllers.